Nick Maton Player Props: Tigers vs. Mariners

 Nick Maton At The Plate

-- Maton has six doubles, seven home runs and 34 walks while hitting .161.
+- Maton is hitting .161 with six doubles, seven home runs and 34 walks.

-- In 37.5% of his 72 games this season, Maton has picked up at least one hit.
-He's also had six multi-hit games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.